1. What is Juneteenth?

-Juneteenth is, a day of rejoicing, reflection, and socializing.
+Juneteenth is a day of celebration, rejoicing, reflection, and socializing.
 The name comes from a mix of the month June and the date “some-teenth”.
 Although no one knows the exact date when the last slaves were told of their emancipation, it was on some date in June in the teens.
 You can also refer to this day as Emancipation Day, Liberation Day, or Freedom Day.

 It is a significant day in American history when all persons living in the United States, including the historically captive, received freedom.
 Read on to understand the exact meaning of Juneteenth, and how you can celebrate/recognize it.

 The day celebrates African American freedom and achievement, while also encouraging continuous self-development and respect for all cultures.
 The date is significant as it marks the end of slavery in the United States.
 It is a time to remember the struggles and suffering of those who were held captive, as well as to celebrate the strength and resilience of African Americans.

 Juneteenth can be traced back to African American communities in Texas.
 In 1865, Union soldiers arrived in Galveston, Texas with the news that the Civil War had ended and that all slaves were now free.
 This was two and a half years after President Abraham Lincoln had issued the Emancipation Proclamation.